RosenlindDylan/fiesta/README.md

 # fiesta
-What i'm currently listening to on spotify and some spotify stats \
+What i'm currently listening to on spotify and some spotify stats (in progress - kinda) \
 Angular + Flask + Spotify API